damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 Well, if you want to have an entire GitLab only for you, it's all yours!
 If you want it for your company, it's all yours too.

-It's great to people that don't need all the premium features GitLab EE offers, or for trying GitLab for a while, or for when you can't affort GitLab EE, or just for fun!
+It's great to people that don't need all the premium features GitLab EE offers, or for trying GitLab for a while, or for when you can't afford GitLab EE, or just for fun!

 GitLab CE is as customizable as possible, it has all the administrative settings and tools, it can be [download and installed][ce-download] in different Unix operational systems, it can be made available locally (to your own network), or globally (to the entire internet).
 How you set it up, where to install, how you manage it, is totally up to you.
 We provide you guides and documentation, the rest is on you to play around!